5. Painting Legacies. | 4. Retrospective 2007.

 7. Artist On The Run.

 Ocean Township portrait artist Suzanne Osterweil Weber has had her artwork selected for rather prestigious purposes.
 "Runners," a depiction of the first Avon Women's Marathon, was purchased by Nabisco Brands USA and donated to the National Art Museum of Sport in Indianapolis.
 It also can be seen in "Sports and American Art from Benjamin West to Andy Warhol" by Dr. Allen Guttman.
 "Runners" also has been featured in "Sport in Art - A Guide to Illustrators" by Robert Henkes.
-View Osterweil Weber's nine additional sports paintings on display at Cooper Sports and Rehabiitation on Route 35 North in Middletown.
+View Osterweil Weber's nine additional sports paintings on display at Cooper Sports and Rehabilitation on Route 35 North in Middletown.

 6. Suzanne Osterweil Weber-Portrait Artist.